belangeo/pyo/doc-sphinx/source/api/alphabetical.rst

 - :py:class:`FM` :     A simple frequency modulation generator.
 - :py:class:`FToM` :     Returns the midi note equivalent to a frequency in Hz.
 - :py:class:`Fader` :     Fadein - fadeout envelope generator.
+- :py:class:`FastSine` :     A fast sine wave approximation using the formula of a parabola.
 - :py:class:`Floor` :     Rounds to largest integral value not greater than audio signal.
 - :py:class:`Follower2` :     Envelope follower with different attack and release times.
 - :py:class:`Follower` :     Envelope follower.